Isabella Flanigan: Early life

 Flanigan was born in Fairmont, West Virginia, United States.
 Her mother is Filipina.
-She has attended the Montverde Academy where she played for the school's girls' football (soccer) team.
+She has attended Montverde Academy where she played for the school's girls' football (soccer) team.

 International career

 Philippines U18

 Flanigan was included in the 27-player line up of the Philippines U18 for the 2022 AFF U-18 Women's Championship in Palembang, Indonesia.

 She made her debut for Philippines U18 in a 4–0 defeat against Australia U18.
-She scored her first goal for the Philippines U18 in a 2-1 defeat against Malaysia U18.
+She scored her first goal for the Philippines U18 in a 2–1 defeat against Malaysia U18.

 Philippines

 Flanigan represented the Philippines at the 2022 AFC Women's Asian Cup.

+Philippine futsal

+Flanigan was called up to become part of the Philippine national futsal team that took part at the 2025 AFC Women's Futsal Asian Cup qualifiers.
+She scored a goal in her women's futsal debut in the Philippines' 4–1 opener win against Kuwait.